Skip to content

 Selenium WebDriver is a popular open-source web application automation tool.
 Selenium is used as a functional automation tool to automate web application testing.
 It provides tools and APIs that allow developers and testers to simulate user interactions, validate functionality, and perform various web application testing tasks.

-WebDriver provides a programming interface to control web browsers.
-It enables the testing team to automate browser actions and interact with the web elements as if they were real users.
+Selenium WebDriver is a crucial component of Selenium.
+It provides a programming interface to interact with web browsers.
+With Selenium WebDriver, you can perform actions like clicking elements, typing text, extracting text, etc. It enables the testing team to automate browser actions and interact with the web elements as if they were real users.
 It communicates directly with the web browser using the browser’s native support for automation.

 Selenium Components